SegoviaJ/ai-case-study/README.md

  **Trends and Innovations in AI Security:**
 1. **Advancements in Adversarial Defenses:**
-   Improved techniques like adversarial training to protect AI models from adversarial attacks.
+   Improved techniques like adversarial training to protect AI models from attacks.
 (Akhtar et al., 2021)

 2. **Federated Learning:**
    Implementation of decentralized learning structure to enhance data privacy and security during AI model training.
 (Prieto, 2023)